 |Nikon D800 (⇒ lft | rgt)||optical||YES||3.2||921||fixed||no||8000||4.0||12||no|

 Both the D850 and the 7D Mark II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 7D Mark II replaced the earlier Canon 7D, while the D850 followed on from the Nikon D810.

-So what conclusions can be drawn?
-Which of the two cameras – the Nikon D850 or the Canon 7D II – has the upper hand?
+So what is the bottom line?
+Is the Nikon D850 better than the Canon 7D II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.